 With over 65% of the total American population saying they only speak English, it’s hard to understand where and when the public school system has failed.
 In a world that is interconnected and where you have access to all the information you need to thrive, many people fail to understand the importance of learning about a different culture or speaking a second language.

-However, it is never too late to start learning and here are some of the most important reasons that should encourage you to buy a dictionary or hire a private tutor to teach you.
+However, it is never too late to start learning.
+Here are some of the most important reasons to buy a dictionary and hire private online tutors to learn a new language.

 Stepping out of your comfort zone is never easy but unless you constantly challenge your brain, you’ll never be able to pass a certain point.
 Various research in the field has shown that studying a foreign language improves your brain activity, increasing your creativity and problem-solving skills.
 It will also help you cope better with unknown situations.